shayaljindal55/deck-of-cards/README.md

 Are you ready? 🎬

-Need a sneak peek 👀 inside my treasure 💰💍👑?
+Need a sneak peek 👀 inside my treasure app💰💍👑?
 Here you go 🤗 :

 ![Creating](statics/images/deckofcards1.gif "demo-video")